 Disability & Advocacy

 Bill identifies as disabled.
-He is blind/low-vision (Retinitis Pigmentosa) and dyslexic.
+He is blind/low vision (Retinitis Pigmentosa) and dyslexic.
 His lived experience shapes both his creative practice and his advocacy.
 Bill works to advance accessibility, equity, and disability rights, with a focus on amplifying the perspectives of people with disabilities in public, cultural, and educational spaces.

 Scholarly Research

-Since 2016, Bill has collaborated with a five-member, cross-disciplinary faculty team at Lesley University to study effective peer feedback.
+Since 2017, Bill has collaborated with a five-member, cross-disciplinary faculty team at Lesley University to study effective peer feedback.
 As part of this research, he helped develop and refine a three-step protocol for student-led peer critique/review, which the team has presented at national and international conferences.
 Their work culminated in the 2022 publication of Student-Led Peer Review: A Practical Guide to Implementation Across Disciplines and Modalities, providing a practical resource for educators across various fields.

 Professional Work History